-Are you thinking about trying out in the spring of 2017?
+Are you thinking about trying for the team?
 Tryouts are held once a year, usually somewhere around the end of April.
 Keep checking back at this page for information as it becomes available.
 Here is some information you will need to know:

 Do I need to have a partner for Tryouts?